isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 ### General Guidelines to note before submitting an application

-1. Interested applicants must refer
+1. Interested applicants must refer to the Course Subject Listing to see if the course you intend to teach is listed under the "Accepted" listing before applying.
+As some of the courses have an adequate of training provider, we will not be accepting

 **New Application:**